CKKH/bank-tech-test/README.md

 ### Code Structure
 ------------------

-The code is structured with good Object Oriented Design principles in mind.
+The code is structured with Object Oriented Design principles in mind.
 It is split into 6 classes, `Account`, `Debit`, `Credit`, `Balance`, `Formatter`, and `Printer`.
 Each holds a single responsibility: